Acuity Brands (NYSE:AYI) Posts Quarterly Earnings Results, Beats Estimates By $0.20 EPS

-Acuity Brands (NYSE:AYI – Get Rating) announced its quarterly earnings results on Tuesday.
+Acuity Brands (NYSE:AYI – Get Rating) posted its quarterly earnings data on Tuesday.
 The electronics maker reported $2.57 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $2.37 by $0.20, MarketWatch Earnings reports.
 Acuity Brands had a net margin of 9.30% and a return on equity of 18.57%.
-The business had revenue of $909.10 million during the quarter, compared to analysts’ expectations of $886.42 million.
-During the same quarter in the prior year, the company posted $1.96 EPS.
-The firm’s revenue for the quarter was up 17.1% compared to the same quarter last year.
+The company had revenue of $909.10 million during the quarter, compared to analyst estimates of $886.42 million.
+During the same quarter last year, the firm posted $1.96 EPS.
+The business’s revenue for the quarter was up 17.1% on a year-over-year basis.

-The firm also recently declared a quarterly dividend, which will be paid on Monday, May 2nd.
-Investors of record on Monday, April 18th will be paid a $0.13 dividend.
-The ex-dividend date is Thursday, April 14th.
-This represents a $0.52 annualized dividend and a dividend yield of 0.31%.
-Acuity Brands’s payout ratio is 5.37%.
+The business also recently declared a quarterly dividend, which will be paid on Monday, May 2nd.
+Stockholders of record on Monday, April 18th will be given a $0.13 dividend.
+This represents a $0.52 dividend on an annualized basis and a dividend yield of 0.31%.
+The ex-dividend date of this dividend is Thursday, April 14th.
+Acuity Brands’s dividend payout ratio (DPR) is 5.37%.

-Several hedge funds and other institutional investors have recently made changes to their positions in the business.
-Morgan Stanley boosted its position in shares of Acuity Brands by 19.4% in the 2nd quarter.
-Morgan Stanley now owns 114,817 shares of the electronics maker’s stock worth $21,474,000 after purchasing an additional 18,642 shares in the last quarter.
-Parametric Portfolio Associates LLC grew its stake in shares of Acuity Brands by 12.5% in the fourth quarter.
-Parametric Portfolio Associates LLC now owns 85,253 shares of the electronics maker’s stock worth $18,050,000 after acquiring an additional 9,506 shares during the last quarter.
-Public Employees Retirement System of Ohio raised its position in shares of Acuity Brands by 50.5% in the 4th quarter.
-Public Employees Retirement System of Ohio now owns 36,209 shares of the electronics maker’s stock worth $7,666,000 after purchasing an additional 12,152 shares during the last quarter.
-Marshall Wace LLP boosted its stake in Acuity Brands by 434.8% in the 4th quarter.
-Marshall Wace LLP now owns 13,584 shares of the electronics maker’s stock worth $2,876,000 after purchasing an additional 11,044 shares in the last quarter.
-Finally, Vident Investment Advisory LLC increased its stake in Acuity Brands by 12.2% during the 4th quarter.
-Vident Investment Advisory LLC now owns 9,289 shares of the electronics maker’s stock valued at $1,965,000 after purchasing an additional 1,008 shares in the last quarter.
-96.89% of the stock is owned by institutional investors and hedge funds.
+Several research firms have recently weighed in on AYI.
+Robert W. Baird reduced their price objective on shares of Acuity Brands from $230.00 to $210.00 in a research report on Wednesday.
+William Blair reaffirmed an “outperform” rating on shares of Acuity Brands in a research note on Wednesday, March 30th.
+Credit Suisse Group reduced their price objective on shares of Acuity Brands from $245.00 to $241.00 and set an “outperform” rating for the company in a research note on Thursday, March 17th.
+Wells Fargo & Company reduced their price objective on shares of Acuity Brands from $237.00 to $200.00 and set an “overweight” rating for the company in a research note on Wednesday.
+Finally, StockNews.com started coverage on shares of Acuity Brands in a research note on Thursday, March 31st.
+They set a “strong-buy” rating for the company.
+Two investment analysts have rated the stock with a hold rating, six have issued a buy rating and one has issued a strong buy rating to the company.
+According to MarketBeat.com, the stock presently has a consensus rating of “Buy” and an average price target of $218.00.

 Acuity Brands, Inc engages in the provision of lighting and building management solutions and services.
 The firm caters commercial, institutional, industrial, infrastructure and residential applications for various markets.
 It offers luminaires, lighting controls, controllers for various building systems, power supplies, prismatic skylights, and drivers as well as integrated systems for various indoor and outdoor applications.